 Fed_CIO.jpg

-The following is an extract from our latest CIO outlook.
+The following is an extract from our CIO spring update.

 Indeed, following signs that inflation may prove stickier than hoped, some investors are even positioning for the risk of further policy tightening, after the most aggressive cycle of rate increases in living memory.